craigdsouza/Shikherverma.github.io/_posts/2020-08-06-data-coll-choices-survey-form-creation.md

 | text - flexible pattern matching [4]          | ~  | ~  | ~  |
 | select_multiple - prevent certain combinations| ~  | ~  | ❌ |

-[1] within ODK Build equal to or not equal to are not available as direct options, but one can implement a workaround using 'range'
+[1] within ODK Build equal to or not equal to are not available as direct options, but one can implement a workaround using 'range' <br>
 [2] this is an important validation field, lacking in Google Forms , but available in both ODK and Kobo with syntax knowledge.
-It allows comparing of an inputted numeric value with a previously entered number, for instance, if a respondent indicates their age is 10 years old , one can validate the input on the `school level` field to ensure grade 6 is not selected.
+It allows comparing of an inputted numeric value with a previously entered number, for instance, if a respondent indicates their age is 10 years old , one can validate the input on the `school level` field to ensure grade 6 is not selected.<br>
-[3] a text string can be checked to see if it is equal to a particular known text entry, this is useful for quiz forms, to check correct answers.
+[3] a text string can be checked to see if it is equal to a particular known text entry, this is useful for quiz forms, to check correct answers.<br>
 [4] Regular Expressions is a form of syntax that can be used to flexibly validate any possible text string combination.
-For instance regex is used to check that a valid e-mail id is entered, or a valid phone number, or password.
+For instance regex is used to check that a valid e-mail id is entered, or a valid phone number, or password.<br>

 **form logic** is the core reason why the XForms/XLSForms format, used by both ODK and Kobo are so indispensable.
 It sets apart these tools from simpler survey form builders such as Google forms.
 If the survey you have in mind is more complex in logic